Fatima 100th, Santiago, Loyola, Lourdes w. ABP Lucas, Spirit Catholic Radio (SOLD OUT)

 27 October 2017 to 05 November 2017

-Join us for the 100th Anniversary of Our Lady of Fatima’s apparitions to the three little shepherd children in Portugal.
-This pilgrimage is in conjunction with Spirit Catholic Radio along with Archbishop Lucas of Omaha Nebraska.
+This trip too place during the 100th Anniversary of Our Lady of Fatima’s apparitions to the three little shepherd children in Portugal.
+This pilgrimage was in conjunction with Spirit Catholic Radio along with Archbishop Lucas of Omaha Nebraska.

 We have the best enthusiastic Catholic guides and Steve & Janet Ray will be with you every step of the way.